-Academically, Stefano Boselli currently teaches theatre courses in the Department of Theatre Arts at Marymount Manhattan College and the Department of Performing and Fine Arts at York College, drama and literature courses in the English Program at Centenary University, and a performance-oriented version of Great Works of Literature in the Department of English at Baruch College.
+Academically, Stefano Boselli currently teaches theatre courses in the Department of Theatre Arts at Marymount Manhattan College, the Department of Performing and Fine Arts at York College, the Performing Arts Department at Wagner College, drama and literature courses in the English Program at Centenary University, and a performance-oriented version of Great Works of Literature in the Department of English at Baruch College.

 His articles have been published in MLN (Modern Language Notes), PSA Pirandello Society Annual, Quaderni d’Italianistica, Polymath, Italica, L’anello che non tiene, Testo a fronte, TSJ Translation: A Translation Studies Journal, and Journal of Italian Translation.
 To read them on the Academia website, click here.